Baker College Policy

 Team Dynamix (TDX) - The institution’s service management provider and ticketing system.

-Website Content - All text, images, videos, downloadable documents, and interactive elements on the college’s official website and my.baker portal, including academic information, program details, student services, admissions, faculty and staff information, and institutional announcements.
+Website Content - All digital materials including text, images, videos, documents, and interactive elements hosted on the college’s official website or my.baker portal that convey academic, institutional, or service-related information.

 3.0 Scope